 Massachusetts Septic Tax Credit

-The Commonwealth of Massachusetts provides a tax credit of up to $6,000 over 4 years to defray the cost of septic repairs to a primary residence.
+When failing a title 5, The Commonwealth of Massachusetts provides a tax credit of up to $6,000 over 4 years to defray the cost of septic repairs to a primary residence.
 Forms are available from the Department of Revenue (DOR) to allow homeowners to claim up to $6,000 in tax credits for septic upgrades.
 The credit cannot exceed $1,500 in any year and may be spread out over 4 years.
 The tax credit will only be issued for work done on a primary residence and not an investment property or 2nd home.
 Tax Form Schedule SC is the correct form for the tax credits.
 You can get the for at the

 MassDOR Web site.

 You may be wondering how this all applies to cesspools.
 Cesspools are much harder to pass in Massachusetts.
 Does every single cesspool automatically fail?
 NO.